 These programs enable you to practice health care provision through the trajectory of illness.
 It includes primary/preventative health care, acute inpatient care and care in the patient’s own environment.

-Collaborative Graduate Nurse Program between the acute medical/surgical unit and the acute mental health unit.
+Collaborative Graduate Nurse Program between the acute medical or surgical unit and the acute mental health unit.

-You will gain experience in the acute medical/surgical unit (Tanjil) and the acute mental health unit (Flynn).
-The program consists of four 3-month rotations which alternate between medical/surgical and mental health, adding up to a total of six months in each unit.
+You will gain experience in the acute medical or surgical unit and the acute mental health unit (Flynn).
+The program consists of four 3-month rotations which alternate between the medical/surgical and mental health, adding up to a total of 6 months in each unit.
 The program is intended for graduates with an interest in both general and mental health nursing.

 Collaborative Graduate Nurse Program between Latrobe Regional Hospital and Yarram District Health Service.